rgbkrk/joern-docs/Getting-Started.md

 # Importing and Accessing Code

-Once joern has been installed either from source or binary, you can begin to import code into the database by simply pointing joern.jar to the directory containing the source code:
+Once joern has been installed, you can begin to import code into the database by simply pointing joern.jar to the directory containing the source code:

     $ java -jar $JOERN/bin/joern.jar $CodeDirectory